rohanpadhye/blog/_posts/2019-11-10-International-Conference-Attendance.md

 **Locations 2011–2020**: USA (x3), Korea, Canada, Sweden, Argentina, Italy, India, Switzerland.

 Initially, I was pleased to find that ICSE 2020 (to be held in Seoul, South Korea) has a dedicated page on [diversity and inclusion](https://conf.researchr.org/attending/icse-2020/Diversity+and+Inclusion+Plan).
-This page reiterates the IEEE Computer Society's statement on, among other things, *equity*, which is defined as "*removing barriers, biases, and obstacles that impede equal access and opportunity to succeed*".
-Yet, there was no information on the website relating to barriers and obstacles in the form of visa requirements and denials, respectively.
+However, I was not sure if the stated equity-related goals of "removing barriers, biases, and obstacles that impede equal access and opportunity to succeed" addressed visa issues.
 I therefore sent an email requesting an official policy on the possibility of remote presentations for affected authors of accepted papers.
 I received a detailed response from an [ICSE 2020 General Co-Chair](https://conf.researchr.org/profile/icse-2020/gregrothermel), who is also currently a member of the [ICSE Steering Committee](http://www.icse-conferences.org/committee.html).

 I learned that the visa issue is something that the ICSE Steering Committee is sensitive to and is currently looking into: